CodeForBaltimore/Bmore-Responsive/docs/HowToContribute.md

 Please note we have a [Code of Conduct](Code_of_Conduct.md), please follow it in all your interactions with the project.

 ## Sources and Links
 We are also building a front-end application called [Healthcare Rollcall](https://github.com/CodeForBaltimore/Healthcare-Rollcall) to interact with this backend API.
-To view that project, or to contribute to it, please visit the repo here: https://github.com/CodeForBaltimore/Healthcare-Rollcall
+We welcome interest and contributions to both repos.